samburwood23/How-Complexity-Theory-Relates-to-AI-Agents/README.md

 ---

-## About
+## About This Wiki Page

-This is the accumulation of several years of university study and real world experience
+**Author:** Sam Burwood
+**Interests:** Bridging theoretical computer science with practical DevOps work, exploring how complexity theory informs our understanding of AI systems and software engineering.

 ### Resources